Welcome to Steady Condors!

 Steady Condors is built to trade in units of $20,000.
 Our preferred vehicles are the cash settled index products such as RUT and SPX which receive tax favored treatment as Section 1256 contracts.
 Please consult your tax advisor for more information.
 Steady Condors is tradable in both IRA’s and margin accounts.

 Our reported results are net of commissions, are on the entire account, and are non-compounded.
 They do not reflect any subscription, autotrade, or management fees.
 Actual Steady Condors trading results prior to July 2014 on the performance page reflect an original unit size of $40,000 and different risk management methodology that has since been updated to the current model.
-Options trading involves high potential returns along with substantial risk of loss and is not suitable for all investors and should only be traded with risk capital.
+Options trading involves high potential returns along with substantial risk of loss and is not suitable for all investors.

 The performance results shown are based on a combination of back-tested returns for a hypothetical model account and actual results.
 These results were achieved by a retroactive application of a model designed with the benefit of hindsight and actual results may have differed.
 There is no assurance that Steady Condors would have achieved these returns and the back-tested returns are shown for illustrative and informational purposes only and should not be construed as an indicator of future performance of the strategy.Back-tested returns do not represent actual trading and may not reflect the impact that material economic and market factors might have had on any decision-making if the portfolio were actually being managed.